-- Protests sparked by Government plans to implement a new Master Plan for Addis Ababa continue across the Oromia Region of Ethiopia.
+- Protests sparked by Government plans to implement a new Master Plan for Addis Ababa continue sporadically across the Oromia Region of Ethiopia, which surrounds the capital.
 Many of the protests have turned violent and clashes with government security forces have reportedly resulted in casualties.
 We advise Australians living in or travelling to Oromia to remain alert to their surroundings and avoid protests.
 See Safety and security.

 - We advise you to avoid large gatherings throughout the country as they have the potential to turn violent.
 You should monitor the media and other local news sources for safety information.

 - The attack on the Westgate shopping centre in Nairobi, Kenya in September 2013, underscores the ongoing threat posed by Somali-based militants across neighbouring countries and in Ethiopia.
 We continue to receive reports that terrorists are planning attacks against a range of targets in Ethiopia, including places frequented by foreigners and symbols and buildings of the Government.

 - On 11 December 2015, a grenade attack occurred at the Anwar Mosque in the Merkato area of Addis Ababa.
 We advise you to remain vigilant if you are in the Merkato area.

 - We strongly advise you not to travel to border areas with Somalia and the Somali Region in eastern Ethiopia.
 Since early-2011, the ongoing conflict along the border with Somalia has intensified and heavy fighting has been reported.